-An option is to leverage collaboration and create competition by measuring productivity through the schedule or related project metrics.
-What is exciting and tactically stimulating to resources is seeing the use of the results of their efforts reflected in the regular progress reporting associated with the project team’s work activities.
+An option for increasing productivity is to leverage collaboration and create competition by measuring productivity through the schedule or related project metrics.
+It is exciting and tactically stimulating to resources to see the results of their efforts reflected in the regular progress reports associated with the project team’s work activities.

-This leverages current business practices and technology to their fullest and gives visible and constant progress reporting on metrics that ultimately provide project success.
-Introducing results of measurements and logic improvements will boost productivity and it also reinforces the importance on the metrics an organization needs to succeed.
-As Peter Drucker stated “that which gets measured, gets done.”
+This feedback leverages current business practices and technology to their fullest and gives visible and constant progress reporting on metrics that ultimately provide project success.
+Introducing results of measurements and logic improvements will boost productivity; it also reinforces the importance of the metrics an organization needs to succeed.
+As Peter Drucker stated, “That which gets measured gets done.”

-A great way to see this success and a good long term organizational strategy for ensuring quality and project success is introducing some healthy stress by defining milestones in the near future.
+A great way to see this success and a good long-term organizational strategy for ensuring it is to introduce some healthy stress by defining milestones in the near future.
 Goals that are within reach increase productivity.
-Research and studies at the American Institute of Stress have shown that without stress, people will perform (on average) to between 80 and 90 percent of their productivity level.
+William James of Harvard found that motivated employees work at 80 to 90 percent of their ability while unmotivated employees work at about 20 to 30 percent of their ability..
 A nearby milestone that is just achievable will increase the level of productivity up to 110 (or even 120) percent.
-The reason for this phenomenon is that people tend to relax to almost the moment where it is too late to achieve the objective.
+The reason for this phenomenon is that people tend to relax until it is almost too late to achieve the objective.
 A kick is required to make things happen.
-Of course I’m not advocating increasing stress levels as there is a huge correlation of negative effects of stress on productivity, creativeness and health.
-I’m encouraging the establishing of using processes and technology as mechanisms for accountability.
-These help keep attention focused on critical activities and will improve performance and results that are clearly traceable and measurable.
+Of course, we are not advocating increasing stress levels, as the negative effects of stress have effects on productivity, creativeness, and health.
+Rather we are encouraging the establishment of processes and technology to ensure accountability.
+These processes and technology help keep attention focused on critical activities and will improve performance and results that are clearly traceable and measurable.

-By planning your milestones in a way that the cycle of stress and relaxation reaches its optimum (between four to six weeks) your productivity will increase.
-People tend to focus on deliverables and the nearby future.
+By planning your milestones so that the cycle of stress and relaxation reaches its optimum (between four to six weeks), your productivity will increase.
+People tend to focus on deliverables and the near future.

 Finally, offshoring to a low-wage country will increase the productivity while keeping you on budget.
-When offshoring is considered you also need to calculate for additional overhead and management, and a more rigid governance structure due to distributed delivery.
+When offshoring is considered, you also need to calculate for additional overhead and management and a more rigid governance structure due to distributed delivery.
 As a rule of thumb, you need to add between 15 to 20 percent of the hours spent in the offshore location due to a loss in productivity.
 This number depends on the experience the project team has with offshoring.

 Adopting the PPM Lifecycle as a Component of the Business Lifecycle

 All projects follow more or less the same pattern.
-In the beginning of the project, during requirements gathering and the design phase, there is a focus on business user groups’ needs, strategic alignment, high-level costs, timing, and quality.
-During these phases, the milestones and specific resources are less of a concern.
-The project manager is often a facilitator, gathering all functional and non-functional requirements.
-During the create phase, the scope becomes clear and an end date is agreed on.
+In the beginning of the project, during requirements gathering and the design phases, there is a focus on the needs of business user groups, strategic alignment, high-level costs, timing, and quality.
+During these phases[AU: you used singular for “phase” above; clarify if this is 1 or 2 phases], the milestones and specific resources are less of a concern.
+The project manager is often a facilitator, gathering all functional and nonfunctional requirements.
+During the create phase, the scope becomes clear, and an end date is agreed on.
 The focus changes to time and resources, which are the axis for analysis and movement of the project through stages and phases.

-Important Concepts of This Chapter
+Important Concepts Covered in This Chapter

-This chapter’s emphasis was focused on learning how to leverage the different lifecycles surrounding Project, Program and Portfolio management blended with PPM and the business lifecycle.
-Some key concepts or takeaway’s were.
+This chapter’s emphasis was focused on learning how to leverage the different lifecycles surrounding project, program, and portfolio management blended with PPM and the business lifecycle.
+Some key concepts were:

 Blending the right amount of automation and centralization can radically improve the business and processes surrounding PPM implementation